 Such a beautiful town for a holiday.
 Apollo Bay is not overdeveloped and has a super relaxed feel.
-The long golden beach, pier with fresh seafood for sale, rolling hills and a lovely foreshore area with playground, information centre, sculptures, free BBQ’s and walking tracks.
+The long golden beach, pier with fresh seafood for sale, rolling hills and a lovely foreshore area with playground, information center, sculptures, free BBQ’s and walking tracks.

 The town has a large number of accommodation choices from youth hostels to luxury apartments.

-Caravan and camping parks in Apollo Bay offer a range of options from campsites, powered caravan sites and cabins.
+Caravan and camping parks in Apollo Bay offer a range of options from campsites, powered caravan sites, and cabins.